city

 Featured section

 The "Featured" section of LinkedIn gives you the ability to pin news and articles that align with your brand image.
 You can highlight blogs or articles you have created and published on other platforms.
-Additionally, you can provide links to your website, draw attention to local news publications that have featured your law firm, or engage in other promotional acts.
+Additionally, you can provide links to your website, draw attention to local news publications that have featured your firm or attorney staff, or engage in other promotional acts.

 Be Active on Your Attorney LinkedIn Account